hustcer/nushell.github.io/.ebook-pub/commands/into_string.md

 > 5 | into string -d 3
 ```

-convert decimal to string and round to nearest integer
+convert float to string and round to nearest integer

 ```bash
 > 1.7 | into string -d 0
 ```

-convert decimal to string
+convert float to string

 ```bash
 > 1.7 | into string -d 1
 ```

-convert decimal to string and limit to 2 decimals
+convert float to string and limit to 2 decimals

 ```bash
 > 1.734 | into string -d 2
 ```

-try to convert decimal to string and provide negative decimal points
+try to convert float to string and provide negative decimal points

 ```bash
 > 1.734 | into string -d -2
 ```

-convert decimal to string
+convert float to string

 ```bash
 > 4.3 | into string